RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/installation.md

 ```

 ## Test for successful installation
-Let´s try to run CryptoVerif on an example protocol.
+Let’s try to run CryptoVerif on an example protocol.
 You need to be in the directory _cryptoverif2.06_ where the executable _cryptoverif_ is located, before executing the following command.

 ```
 ./cryptoverif examples/basic/pfdh.cv
 ```

-Your result should end like this:
+The end of the result should look like this:

 ![Could not load image.
 Expect "All queries proved."](img/PFDH_Output.png "Excpected output")